phpcommunity/phptestfest.org/docs/start.md

 ## Who's Behind This?

 PHP TestFest is not new.
 It has a long history, going back [nearly ten years](https://wiki.php.net/qa/testfest); we stand on the shoulders of giants.
 Many have devoted a substantial amount of time to organizing and running previous PHP TestFest events, a few of whom are [Lukas Kahwe Smith](https://twitter.com/lsmith), [Zoë Slattery](http://zoah.co.uk/), and [Sebastian Schürmann](http://sebs.github.io/).

+In 2008, a group of contributors from the [PHP-QA](https://qa.php.net/) team met at the PHP Québec conference to [finalize plans for a PHP TestFest](http://news.php.net/php.qa/64083).
+When [announced](http://news.php.net/php.qa/64129), Lukas Kahwe Smith described it as "an event that aims at improving the code coverage of the test suite for the PHP language itself."
+PHP TestFest was a global success, with [many user groups from around the world](https://wiki.php.net/qa/testfest-2009) participating to help improve the code coverage of the PHP language.
+But more than that, _**many programmers became PHP core contributors**_ through PHP TestFest.

+Over the years, PHP TestFest has been instrumental in raising the coverage of the PHP language [to almost 75%](http://gcov.php.net/), but there are still [many parts](http://gcov.php.net/PHP_7_2/lcov_html/) of the language [left to be tested](http://gcov.php.net/viewer.php?version=PHP_7_2&func=tested_functions) and many tests that [can be improved](http://gcov.php.net/viewer.php?version=PHP_7_2&func=tests).
+For the last few years, however, there has not been a globally-organized PHP TestFest event, and many newcomers to the PHP language and its community are unaware of their ability to contribute to the language core through writing tests.

 In 2017, [Ben Ramsey](https://benramsey.com/) has taken up the PHP TestFest torch to introduce a new generation of PHP programmers to _phpt_ tests and other ways of contributing to the PHP core.